josephruocco/josephruocco.github.io/notebook.md

 randomized attention.
 And other inefficiencies of that sort.
 First step is recognizing the opportunity.
 Second step is pouncing on the good ones.
 Can’t do any of those things if you squeeze all the idle time out of life.
 If you don’t know what your problem is, you need to sleep.

-<a id="orge605372"></a>
+Dreaming is When the conductor falls asleep the orchestra starts playing on its own accord.

-# Warrior
+# The Warrior

 **What Rationality is Good for** 1) **Survival** What is rational is what allows for  survival.
 Uncertainty  doesn’t kill us.
 Ignoring or not